This widget can be used to configure a custom questionnaire, get the results and use them in a JavaScript code executed on the server.

 surveyData Documentation

-upon the JavaScript object with the results of the questionnaire and then forwarded as a String to the Polarion server.
-Next, the results are parsed and a JsonElement
+The content of surveyData is created by calling JSON.stringify() upon the JavaScript object with the questionnaire results and then forwarded as a String to the Polarion server.
+Next, the results are parsed, and a JsonElement object surveyData is created.
+Specific values can be accessed with the getAsJsonObject() method and then used in the executed Action JS Script.

 Example A: Get the Answer to "The Only Question"